-Children can be harmed in several ways; abuse can by physical, sexual, emotional or it can take the form of neglect (see Keeping Children Safe in Education (September 2023) and AT2 Alpha Trust Safeguarding & Child Protection Policy).
+Children can be harmed in several ways; abuse can by physical, sexual, emotional or it can take the form of neglect (Keeping children safe in education 2024) and AT2 Alpha Trust Safeguarding & Child Protection Policy - AT2

+Safeguarding & Child Protection Policy - Alpha Multi-Academy Trust.
 Children sometimes suffer more than one type of abuse at a time.
-Children as well as adults can be abusers; peer on peer abuse will never be tolerated or passed off as "banter" or "part of growing up" (see The Gilberd School Child on Child Abuse Policy).
-Protecting children from the risk of radicalisation is part of our wider safeguarding duties: The Prevent Duty), and is similar in nature to protecting children from other forms of harm and abuse.
+Children as well as adults can be abusers; peer on peer abuse will never be tolerated or passed off as "banter" or "part of growing up" (see The Gilberd School Child on Child Abuse Policy - Child-on-Child-Abuse-Policy.pdf).
+Protecting children from the risk of radicalisation is part of our wider safeguarding duties: The Prevent Duty and is similar in nature to protecting children from other forms of harm and abuse.
 Students may show changes in mood, behaviour, attendance or academic progress which could be indicators of a safeguarding concern and therefore need to recognised and reported when they occur.